Owings Mills Mall: Redevelopment as Mill Station

 As of March 2017, the mall was completely demolished, and readied for redevelopment.

 On December 5, 2017 it was announced that the property would be redeveloped as a lifestyle shopping center called Mill Station.
 The $108 million project will be 575,000 sqft and anchored by Costco, Lowe's, and Dick's Sporting Goods.
 There will be at least 30 total tenants.
 Construction began in early 2018 and was completed in early 2019.
 Costco however, opened in October 2018.
 The existing 17-screen AMC Theatres, originally a General Cinema opened in 1998, was also fully remodeled.

 Peripheral properties

-Owings Mills Restaurant Park opened next to the mall in 1998; it is a collection of five sit-down restaurants such as Red Lobster and the Olive Garden.
+Owings Mills Restaurant Park opened next to the mall in 1998; it is a collection of five sit-down restaurants such as Red Lobster and the Olive Garden, which has since closed.
 A mixed-use, transit-oriented development first called Owings Mills Metro Centre (now Metro Centre at Owings Mills), exists alongside Mill Station.